 WHAT WE OFFER

-Patients referred to Peterborough Regional Health Centre’s (PRHC) Diabetes Care Clinic will receive education either individually or in a group setting in a clinic that has been recognized for meeting the standards for Diabetes education in Canada.
+Patients of Peterborough Regional Health Centre’s (PRHC) Diabetes Care Clinic will receive education – either individually or in a group setting – in a clinic that has been recognized for meeting the standards for diabetes education in Canada.

-Our integrated healthcare team provides self-management education and care for individuals over the aged of 18, and their family members, who are:
+Our integrated healthcare team provides self-management education and support for individuals 18 and older (and their family members) who are:

-- Adults with Type 1 or Type 2 diabetes
+- Adults with Type 1, Type 2, or other diabetes conditions

-- Newly diagnosed or those interested in updating their knowledge
+- Newly diagnosed or interested in updating their knowledge

 Patients under the age of 18 with diabetes will be referred to PRHC’s Pediatric Diabetes Education Centre.